mattvenn/piffin-aerial-photography/docs/lesson-plan.md

 Q: How much lift required?

 A: We have to weigh the missing parts from the worksheet.
 Do the weighing and ask children to write down the numbers.
 Get the children to work out the total weight.
-It should be around TODOg
+It should be around TODO .

 Q: How big do we need the balloon to get the required lift?

 A: We can work it out with maths.
+TODO - can we avoid this type of box ticking problem solving?

 Activity: Ask children to fill in worksheets to work out how big the balloon should be.